Kintai Bridge

 The bridge is lit up every day after sunset.

-The Kintai Bridge (錦帯橋, Kintai-kyō) is a historical wooden arch bridge in the city of Iwakuni in Yamaguchi Prefecture, Japan.
+Kintai Bridge (錦帯橋, Kintai-kyō) is a historical wooden arch bridge in the city of Iwakuni in Yamaguchi Prefecture, Japan.

 The pedestrian bridge was built in 1673, spanning the Nishiki River in a series of five wooden arches.
 The bridge is located on the foot of Mt.
 Yokoyama, at the top of which lies Iwakuni Castle.

 Kikkou Park, which includes the bridge and castle, is a popular tourist destination in Japan, particularly during the Cherry blossom festival in the spring and the autumn color change of the Japanese maples.
 It was declared a National Treasure in 1922.